LolloCorte/emf-components/releng/it.rcpvision.emf.components.buckminster/README.txt

 projects in the workspace.

-The build-local.cquery is an example to materialize the target platform using a local eclipse mirror; it relies on local-mirror.properties which defines the base URL for eclipse repositories as eclipse.download=file:${user.home}/eclipsemirror thus, it assumes that the local mirror is in your home in the directory eclipsemirror
+The build-local.cquery is an example to materialize the target platform using a local eclipse mirror obtained using the b3 aggregator on the file aggregator/target-platform-mirror.b3aggr;

+it relies on build-local.properties which maps the URLs for eclipse repositories (used in the RMAP) to the local aggregated mirror which by default is stored into file:/${user.home}/mirror/emf-components-tp/final

 build.ant can be used to run an headless build, together with all the test suites.
 You must pass the location of your buckminster headless installation, e.g.,